Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 Pork can sometimes suffer from the problem of being somewhat bland.
-With this recipe, it is not so thanks to the liberal usage of a variety of spices and pork that is sauteed and then cooked in onions, leeks, white wine, and tomatoes for an hour and a half—making it tender and juicy with a very full bodied and rich flavor.
+With this recipe, it is not so, thanks to the liberal usage of a variety of spices and pork that is sauteed and then cooked in onions, leeks, white wine, and tomatoes for an hour and a half—making it tender and juicy with a full-bodied and rich flavor.
 Rich, yes, but also somehow calming and smooth.
 It doesn't have the almost tiring strength of some dishes.
 Instead, the flavors marry themselves together in a beautiful panoply of virtues.
 Although it takes some time to make, the end result is—in my opinion—one of the best pork recipes I've ever had.

 This recipe is adapted from Simply French by Patricia Wells.
-The original recipe called for juniper, something I didn't have, requiring its replacement with rosemary (thankfully it is found in abundance, growing mostly naturally, where I live).
+The original recipe called for juniper, something I didn't have, requiring its replacement with rosemary (thankfully it is found in abundance, growing mostly naturally where I live).
 In addition, I had made greater usage of garlic in the recipe, not being able to stand the thought of throwing it away after it was all but unused.
 To see the original recipe, get the book!
 I've only made a few recipes out of it so far, but I've been deeply impressed.

-- 2 lb boneless pork loin
+- 2-pound boneless pork loin

 - 5 garlic cloves, peeled and cut in slivers